pinussilvestrus/camunda-modeler-excel-import-plugin/plugin/README.md

 ## Compatibility Notice

-This plug-in is currently only compatible with Camunda Modeler branch `hackdays-excel-plugin`.
+This plug-in is currently only compatible with Camunda Modeler branch `develop`.

 ## Resources